dtruong11/html-css-questions/questions.md

 ## What are empty elements??

 <details>
   HTML elements with no content are called empty elements.
-For example: <br>, <hr> etc.
+For example: br tags, hr tags etc.
 </details>
 <br>